io7m-com/jproperties/README.md

 ## jproperties

-Java functions to access values from `java.util.Properties` collections with
+Java functions to access values from `java.util.Properties` collections in a typed manner.

 ## Features